waikato-datamining/video-frame-selector/README.md

                         False)
   --progress INT        every nth frame a progress message is output on stdout
                         (default: 100)
+  --keep_original       keeps the original file name when processing an image
+                        dir (default: False)
   --verbose             for more verbose output (default: False)
 ```